 Unfortunately for nice people, they are anything but scarce.
 They are eager to please.
 They are always agreeable to dropping their life and rushing over to their date or mate.
 They make time, dote, acquiesce, and try to be as convenient and easy as possible.

 Their hope is that this behavior will lead to gratitude and respect.
 By making themselves available to a partner and removing inconveniences, they hope to make love easier.
 Instead, however, they come off as needy, get taken for granted, and become overlooked.
-In other words, they are the opposite of scarce and hard to earn.
-So, all of the available behavior actually makes them seem low value and worthless.
+All of the available behavior actually makes them seem lower-value as mates.

-The bad boy or diva, in contrast, is always "hard to get".
-They are never available, always cancelling plans, and make lovers do things their way.
+The bad boy or diva, in contrast, is always "hard to get."
+They are never available, always canceling plans, and make lovers do things their way.
 They do nothing but neglect and inconvenience their lovers.
 Yet, their lovers find them alluring, tempting, and attractive (much to the confusion of "nice" folks).

 Given that, nice people would do well to inconvenience their lovers once in a while.
 They would benefit from being scarce.
 They would look a little more valuable if they didn't drop everything to be at their lover's beck-and-call.
 If they were a little harder to get, their lovers would find them more enticing.